 E-commerce funnel example data:

-Now, compare your marketing and advertising activities map with the conversion funnel data you have collected and cross analyze.
+Now compare your marketing and advertising activities map with the conversion funnel data you have collected and cross analyze.
 If at any stage you see a large number of potential customers stopping their conversion journey, it may be time to experiment with different marketing actions to re-engage them.

-- Improve your audience targeting.
+- Improving your audience targeting.

-- Improve product descriptions and/or images.
+- ImprovIng product descriptions and/or images.

-Lots of abandoned carts or single purchases
+Lots of abandoned carts or single purchases?
+Try:

-- Improve your payment process.
+- Improving your payment process.